Hospice Care Providers

-Reginald Nichols, MAC, MSN, NP-C is Director of Four Seasons’ Palliative Care and Hospice teams serving the westernmost region of western North Carolina, including Jackson, Macon, Swain, Cherokee, Clay, and Graham counties.
+Reginald Nichols, MAC, MSN, NP-C is the Regional Director of Palliative Care serving the westernmost region of western North Carolina, including Jackson, Macon, Swain, Cherokee, Clay, and Graham counties.

 Reggie completed his undergraduate studies at the University of Alabama at Birmingham, where he also earned a Master of Arts in Counseling degree.
 After actively serving communities in Birmingham, Alabama and Rochester, Minnesota for over 10 years as a pastor, counselor, non-profit founder and leader, and musician, Reggie steered his efforts toward serving people in a clinical capacity.
 He returned to school to become a Registered Nurse, going on to earn his Family Nurse Practitioner Master’s degree from Vanderbilt University in Nashville, TN, where he received high honors and was a member of a small, selected group of students dedicated to developing a collaborative, interdisciplinary approach to healthcare and improving healthcare delivery systems through which he served with the Vanderbilt Palliative Care Team.